Odd Wisconsin Archive

 Eventually he found the secret entrance, a hole under several loose shingles on the roof.
 Pleased at his success, the traveler climbed inside and made himself a meal, using the owner's supplies and some eggs he gathered in the barnyard.
 When he was finished, he climbed back out and, replacing the shingles, resumed his journey home.

 Whom should he meet on the return trip but the owner of the cabin.
-Today one might hesitate to mention a B&E, but the traveler instead thanked his neighbor for the hospitality and neither man considered it unusual.
+The traveler thanked his neighbor for the hospitality and neither man considered it unusual.

 :: Posted in Curiosities on January 1, 2014